meidoworks/nekoq/service/naming/README.md

 For the case of using private network between multiple sites, it is the network architecture.
 It doesn't change any assumption to the above.

+#### 3.6 Cluster management

+In order to avoid impact on the service, any operation(join/leave) to the cluster should be performed during idle period.
+Because new node join or node leave will cause peer initialize full data set or cleanup data set.
+This will have heavy impact on computing and memory resource and will cause GC which will blocking business.

+When a new node joint the cluster, it's better to wait for several seconds(depending on the size of data set) before starting processing request.
+This will make peer sync happen finish ahead of user request.

 #### 3.A Alternative implementations